anarchistMegaByte/breakit-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Local Running Steps

+- Install node on your system.
+- Clone the project from [here](https://github.com/anarchistMegaByte/breakit-app.git)
+- Istall all packages used by the project:
+>>> npm install

+- Build the project so that distribution package is created.
+>>> ng build --prod

+- Installing HTTP server

+>>> npm i angular-http-server
+>>> http-server -p 8080 -c -1 dist/breakit-app

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.